egonSchiele/contracts.ruby/README.markdown

 Supposing you don't want contract failures to become exceptions.
 You run a popular website, and when there's a contract exception you would rather log it and continue than break your site.

 contracts.ruby provides a `failure_callback` that gets called when a contract fails.
 By overriding `failure_callback`, you can customize the behavior of contracts.ruby.
-For example, here we log every failure:
+For example, here we log every failure instead of raising an error:

 ```ruby
 class Contract